Dai Nippon Butoku Kai

 The Dai Nippon Butoku Kai came to existence by the urgent call of those noble men with the ardent desire to bring back the glorious tradition of Japanese martial culture in 19th century.
 It was a private nature in the first initiative and brought forth the involvement of greater societal force of its time.
 The imperial authority, police force, military institutions, Shinto institution, and local and national government cooperated with the leaders in the martial profession to have created the most powerful Budo society in the world.
 Its aim was exclusively focused on restoration of classical Budo tradition, licensing credentials, honors, awards and recognitions, All Japan Butoku Sai operation, research and publication of Budo culture, education and cultivation of leaders and populace in martial arts world.

 The DNBK in the prewar times, having over three million members with huge physical assets backed by highest government authority commanded the supreme leadership in all accounts of Budo field.
 As a result, tens of thousands of expert instructors in the specialized field were recognized beyond their family linage.
 It became indisputably the legitimate national body of highest authority of martial arts of Japan and the world.
-The inevitable fate of this powerful Budo society was destined to face the historical tragedy that its highest nobility was exploited by the military institutions for their political and ideological campaign during the critical national urgency in war times.
-It essentially lost the sight of original private nature and was reduced to the control under the arm of military groups.
-As a result, in 1946 after the WWII, GHQ inevitably forced DNBK the ultimate organizational self-dissolution and later faced the compulsive dissolution and expulsion of all officials in addition to the elimination of physical assets.
+The inevitable fate of this powerful Budo society was destined to face the historical tragedy and that its highest nobility was exploited by the military institutions for their political and ideological campaign during the critical national urgency in war times.
+It essentially lost the sight of original private nature and was reassembled by the authority of the national government, which was basically controlled by the military regime.
+As a result of the defeat of WWII in 1946, GHQ inevitably forced DNBK the ultimate organizational self-dissolution and later ordered the compulsive dissolution and expulsion of all officials in addition to the confiscation of all physical assets, including historic Butokuden.
 Until Japan regained her sovereignty in 1951 after San Francisco Peace Treaty, it took more years of enduring patience before it was reorganized again in 1953 by handful of still loyal survivors who desired to reestablish the new life of DNBK under new democratic national polity.

 Concise History of the Dai Nippon Butoku Kai